vHarshita15/ReImagine/README.md

-What's Up Wellness
+What's Up Wellness Product Showcase
-Welcome to the What's Up Wellness repository!
-This project is dedicated to transforming the health and wellness industry with a focus on personalized, holistic, and inclusive solutions.
-Our mission is to empower individuals on their wellness journey through innovative and supportive approaches.
+Welcome to the What's Up Wellness Product Showcase repository!
+This project features a collection of wellness gummies designed to support various aspects of health and well-being.
+Below is a description of each product featured in the project.

-Project Overview
-What's Up Wellness aims to provide a comprehensive platform that integrates various aspects of health and wellness.
-We offer personalized solutions for physical fitness, mental health, and emotional well-being, designed to meet individual needs and promote a balanced lifestyle.

-Features
-Personalized Wellness Solutions: Tailored programs and resources to address individual wellness needs.
-Innovative Tools: Cutting-edge technologies and techniques to enhance fitness, mental health, and overall well-being.
-Holistic Approach: Integration of physical, mental, and emotional wellness for a comprehensive health experience.
-Inclusive Community: A supportive and welcoming environment for people of all backgrounds and wellness goals.
+Product List
+1. What's Up Stress Relief Gummies

+Description: Expertly blended with key actives to counter the acute effects of stress and mental tension.
+These gummies work fast to help you stay calm, cool, and collected.
+Benefits: Helps reduce stress and mental tension.
+Shop Now
+2. What's Up Kids Multivitamin Gummies

+Description: Specially designed to meet the nutritional needs of growing children.
+Provides essential vitamins and micronutrients to support dietary balance, reduce fatigue, and boost brain health.
+Benefits: Supports children's nutritional needs, immune system, and brain health.
+Shop Now
+3. What's Up Eye Health Gummies

+Description: Contains essential nutrients like Vitamin A, Lutein, Zeaxanthin, Ginkgo Biloba, and Vitamin E. Helps reduce eye dryness from screen time, minimizes the onset of eye diseases, and protects against harmful blue light.
+Benefits: Maintains eye health, prevents vision impact, and protects against blue light.
+Shop Now
+4. What's Up Gut Health Gummies

+Description: Features Alphonso Mango flavor and provides a boost of good gut bacteria.
+Supports the health of your digestive tract and immune system with patented active culture (Bacillus Coagulans Unique IS-2).
+Benefits: Promotes healthy gut flora and supports overall digestive health.
+Shop Now
+5. What's Up Gluta-Glow Gummies

+Description: Contains liposomal glutathione to neutralize free radicals and protect skin cells.
+Enhances skin protection for a radiant and youthful complexion.
+Benefits: Protects skin from free radicals, boosts skin radiance, and improves complexion.
+Shop Now
+6. What's Up Sleep Gummies

+Description: Formulated with 5 powerful extracts to help you relax, achieve uninterrupted sleep, and reduce muscle tension and soreness.
+Benefits: Promotes restful sleep and reduces muscle tension.
+Shop Now
 Getting Started
-To get started with What's Up Wellness, follow these steps:
+To view or use this project locally:

 Clone the Repository: